Skip to main content

 How fast can a DSCR loan close?

-Most DSCR loans close in 2 to 4 weeks, though some lenders can move faster for experienced borrowers with clean files.
+Most DSCR loans close in 2 to 4 weeks, though some lenders can move faster for experienced borrowers with clean files and straightforward deals.

 Do I need to show personal income for a DSCR loan?

 Generally no. The primary qualification metric is the property's rental income relative to the payment.
-However, lenders still verify credit, assets, and experience.
+However, lenders still verify credit, assets, and real estate experience.

 For investors